 The Kinsky Summer Palace is now being used as an Ethnographic museum that displays Czech and regional folk costumes, traditions and crafts.
 It was closed to the public for a long time and used as an archive, so it’s lovely to visit the inside of the house too.

-There is a coffee place on the side of the building, which you can use without paying the entrance fee (which by the way is very affordable for a museum anyway, only 70ks)
+There is a coffee place on the side of the building, which you can use without paying the entrance fee (which by the way is very affordable fee for a museum in Prague)

 The museum often puts on different events, such as traditional cake baking, dancing, special exhibitions, concerts or talks.